Gingivitis Treatment With Dr. Hattar Dental and Orthodontics

 Moreover, research suggests that the bacteria of Gingivitis can enter the bloodstream through the tissues of the gums.
 If this happens it can lead to conditions that affect the lungs, heart, brain, and other vital organs.

-How Does an Orthodontist Treat it?
+How Does a Dentist Treat it?

-An orthodontist like Dr. Hattar can help to remove plaque and tartar before they become gum disease like Gingivitis.
+A dentist like Dr. Hattar can help to remove plaque and tartar before they become gum disease like Gingivitis.
 Furthermore, with treatment and improved oral hygiene habits, the effects of Gingivitis can be overturned before it becomes irreversible.

 Schedule An Appointment With Dr. Hattar Dental and Orthodontics Today!